 He told The Guardian there is the possibility that i-D's print circulation may increase following Vice's model.
 I-D is printed in the UK and distributed internationally; Vice has a number of editorial offices internationally and 24 editions.

 "The magazine will stay paid, although a highly targeted free circ is not out of the equation.
 Online will be free, but we will not be driving commerce through traditional CPM [cost per thousand] based ads, we will work with appropriate brand partners on content and other special campaigns.
 We need to create a user experience on web, mobile [and] app that is premium."

 Creighton is based in New York, although the company has outposts in 34 countries around the world.
-Creighton previously worked at i-D. Creighton joined VICE in 2001, as well as founding its first UK operation he has lead its expansion into 17 global markets.
-In 2010, he moved from London to VICE's Brooklyn headquarters to head up the company globally.
+Creighton previously worked at i-D. Creighton joined Vice in 2001, and in addition to founding its first UK operation he has led the publisher's expansion into 17 global markets.
+In 2010, he moved from London to Vice's Brooklyn headquarters to head up the company globally.

 In October 2018, Creighton exited Vice Media after it was revealed that he he paid $135,000 in 2016 to settle a sexual harassment claim from a former employee.